azerzeki/mcp-reticle/README.md

 ### 2. The Wrapper Pattern

-Instead of running your MCP server directly, wrap it with `mcp-sentinel` (the CLI proxy):
+Instead of running your MCP server directly, wrap it with `reticle` (the CLI proxy):

 **Before (Claude Desktop Config):**
 ```json